SAFEGUARDING & CHILD PROTECTION POLICY FOR AVECINNA ACADEMY 2017 – 2018

 - Identifying and protecting the vulnerable;

-- Identifying individual needs where possible; and
+- Identifying individual needs as early as possible; and

-- Designing plans to meet those needs.
+- Designing plans to address those needs.

 2.3 This policy will contribute to the protection of our students by: